lawsonro3/python_scripts/source/aqwaio/README.md

 #Description of files in this folder
 * aqwaio.py: python module
-* aqwaio-example.py: example of how to use the awqaio module
+* example/aqwaio-example.py: example of how to use the awqaio module
-* aqwa-example-data.lis: example data of an aqwa run. no hydrodynamic interactions for a three body flapping device that consists of a frame and two flaps
+* example/aqwa-example-data.lis: example data of an aqwa run. no hydrodynamic interactions for a three body flapping device that consists of a frame and two flaps
-* compareBEM.m: a matlab file used during development - normal users can ignore this file aqwa-manually-generated.mad: a matlab file used during development - normal users can ignore this file
+* example/compareBEM.m: a matlab file used during development - normal users can ignore this file aqwa-manually-generated.mad: a matlab file used during development - normal users can ignore this file

 #Notes
 * Only works for AQWA simulations without body to body interactions turned on
 * This module is currently under active development, bug identification and fixed from the community are weclcome!
 Please post bugs and feature requests on GitHub.

 #Requirements
 * python 2.7 with the following packages: